 Election Officials, or Poll Workers, facilitate the right to vote and maintain order at the polls on Election Day.
 They ensure that our elections are open, fair, impartial, and trusted.
 One of the most rewarding ways to become involved in the election process is to become an Election Official.

 The City of Madison pays its Election Officials an hourly living wage, which is adjusted annually for inflation.
 The 2023 living wage is $14.68 an hour.

 The City of Madison Payroll requires a Form W-4, Employee's Withholding Allowance Certificate before it will issue paychecks.
-New Election Officials need to complete a W-4 form and return it to the City Clerk's office prior to Election Day.
-Form W4 only needs to be submitted once.
+New Election Officials need to complete a W-4 form and a Wisconsin form WT-4 and return them to the City Clerk's Office prior to Election Day.
+Forms W4 and WT-4 only need to be submitted once.

 Election Officials may choose to receive pay via direct deposit by submitting a Direct Deposit Authorization Agreement.
-Your "EE Number" is the last four digits of your social security number.
 Be sure to use the correct routing number from a check, not a deposit slip.
 Routing numbers for direct deposit never begin with a "5".

 To cancel direct deposit, submit a Direct Deposit Termination form.

 High School students are allowed to work once the authorization form they are sent by the Clerk's Office is signed by the parent/guardian and the High School principal for each election.
 Learn more about becoming a Student Election Official.

 Employers (other than the City of Madison) that pay their employees to work at the polls on Election Day may require proof that their employees worked without pay.
 Election Officials who need this certification may print and bring the Election Official Certification for Employer to the polls.